JohnFernandezR/Book-Share/README.md

 ## 11. Final HI-FI's Refactor

 This section presents the final iteration of the High-Fidelity design.
-These changes explicitly address the observations made by the **teaching team (Professor and Assistants)** during the feedback sessions, as well as the issues found in the heuristic analysis.
+These changes explicitly address the observations made by the **teaching team (Professor, Assistants and Students)** during the feedback sessions, as well as the issues found in the heuristic analysis.

 **Implemented Improvements:**